 Anger, vindictiveness and defensiveness can sour any relationship – but no one becomes that way in a vacuum.
 There are always circumstances that make a person the person they are.
 Just because you have made the decision to change the way you behave towards them doesn’t mean they have made the same decision.

 Having compassion towards someone is having the ability to say “I am where I am and you are where you are and we’re both ok.
 I understand where you are and I hear/see your actions/words as a reflection of that rather than blaming you.”
-That doesn’t mean you have to enable or allow abusive or ill behavior or that they are not responsible for their behavior.
+That doesn’t mean you have to enable or allow abusive or ill behavior or that your co-parent is not responsible for their behavior.
 You shouldn’t allow abusive behavior – and they are very much responsible for their behavior.
 But having compassion means moving from a place of finger pointing and blame to a place where you are able to separate the behavior from the person and have compassion for the person who is in the angry or defensive place due to a history of hurt, sadness or fear.

-When you are able to be compassionate towards the other parent, you cultivate a greater sense of where they are coming from, and therefor, more empathy, which will allow you to communicate in a way they will hear and understand.
+When you are able to be compassionate towards the other parent, you cultivate a greater sense of where they are coming from, and therefore, more empathy, which will allow you to communicate in a way they will hear and understand.
 And you will find that your own anger diminishes.

 4. Use Nonviolent Communication